underscoreio/essential-scala/src/pages/fp/modelling-with-types.md

 ## Using Maybe

 As we have seen previously, our `Maybe` type provides a type-safe way to handle missing values.
 If we have a `Maybe` we *must* say how we're going to deal with missing values to get a value out.
-We have already seen how to do this with pattern matching -- we now have `fold` as another means to do the same thing.
+We have already seen how to do this with pattern matching---we now have `fold` as another means to do the same thing.

 ~~~ scala
 scala> val full = Full(1)